 And how can a naturopathic doctor for weight management help?

 Read on to find out.

 Is All Fat Bad For You?

-As counter-intuitive as it might sound, not all fatty foods are bad for your weight-loss diet, and some can actually benefit you.
+As counterintuitive as it might sound, not all fatty foods are bad for your weight loss diet, and some can actually benefit you.

 You’re getting processed sugars instead now.

-Same goes for the milk you eat that cereal with.
+This includes the milk you eat that cereal with.